Barbados–Trinidad and Tobago relations: History

 Early bilateral interactions occurred as both countries shared their colonial relationship as former parts of the British Empire.
 One of the first moves towards a more formal relationship between Barbados and Tobago began with an attempted move by Barbados to secure a British agreement for unification of Barbados and Tobago.
 The move however failed and Tobago continued on a path of administrative unification with Trinidad in 1889.
-Prior to this unification both Barbados and Tobago were parts of a British experiment of placing several neighboring British possessions in the Windward Islands under the administration of the Governor of Barbados.
-This formed the basis of the colony of Barbados and the Windward Islands.
+Prior to this unification both Barbados and Tobago were parts of a British experiment of placing several neighbouring British possessions in the Windward Islands under the administration of the Governor of Barbados.
+This formed the basis of the colony of Barbados and the British Windward Islands.
 Barbados was involved in this colony from 1833 until 1885, while Tobago though was involved from 1833 until 1889.
 Upon the withdrawal of Barbados, the island lobbied the British government to amalgamate Tobago with Barbados but was unsuccessful and Tobago became a part of Trinidad instead.

 While Barbados was the only island in the West Indies which never witnessed a change in colonial power since the founding settlement there in 1627, both Trinidad and Tobago witnessed a rocky beginning after being sought after in rotation by several colonial powers.